yuede/yuede.github.io/_pages/about.md

 [Oct.
 2020] : Our paper on large scale small graphs computation with GPUs, SwarmGraph, is accepted to HPCC'20.

-[June 2020] : Start working as a senior intern at [Kryptowire](https://www.kryptowire.com/) (a company that specializes in Mobile Security and Code Analysis) mentored by [Dr. Mohamed Elsabagh](https://scholar.google.com/citations?user=HKp90HUAAAAJ&hl=en).
+[June 2020] : I started working as a senior intern at [Kryptowire](https://www.kryptowire.com/) (a company that specializes in Mobile Security and Code Analysis) mentored by [Dr. Mohamed Elsabagh](https://scholar.google.com/citations?user=HKp90HUAAAAJ&hl=en).

 [May 2020] : Our paper on lateral movement detection with unsupervised graph learning is accepted to RAID'20.